Surrogate Model-Based Explainability Methods for Point Cloud NNs: RELATED WORK

-Much of the current research on explainability pays particular attention to image classification tasks.
+\textbf{Explainability approaches:} Most of the current research on explainability pays particular attention to image classification tasks.
 Popular methods for explaining DNNs are gradient-based and local surrogate model-based.

 \textit{Gradient-based} approaches observe the process of gradient descents during forward passes.
 Therefore they are only applicable to models with gradients such as neural networks.
-Saliency maps\cite{simonyan2014deep} launch a pioneering attempt to explain DNNs by computing the partial derivative to each pixel of the image as its contribution.
-However, vanilla gradients suffers from saturated gradient\cite{sundararajan2016gradients} and discontinuity\cite{smilkov2017smoothgrad}.
-Integrated Gradient\cite{Sundararajan2017}, Layer-wise Relevance Propagation (LRP)\cite{Bach2015} and DeepLIFT\cite{shrikumar2019learning} solve the saturated gradient problem by estimating the global importance of each pixel\cite{9021958}.
-On the other hand, SmoothGrad\cite{smilkov2017smoothgrad} relieves the discontinuity issue by smoothing the discontinuous gradient with a Gaussian kernel that randomly samples the input neighbors and computes their average gradients, Guided Backpropagation\cite{springenberg2015striving} provides sharper gradient maps by removing gradients that have negative contributions to the prediction.
+Saliency maps~\cite{simonyan2014deep} launch a pioneering attempt to explain DNNs by computing the partial derivative to each pixel of the image as its attribution.
+However, vanilla gradients suffers from saturated gradient~\cite{sundararajan2016gradients} and discontinuity~\cite{smilkov2017smoothgrad}.
+Integrated Gradient~\cite{Sundararajan2017}, Layer-wise Relevance Propagation (LRP)~\cite{Bach2015} and DeepLIFT~\cite{shrikumar2019learning} solve the saturated gradient problem by estimating the global importance of each pixel~\cite{9021958}.
+On the other hand, SmoothGrad~\cite{smilkov2017smoothgrad} relieves the discontinuity issue by smoothing the discontinuous gradient with a Gaussian kernel that randomly samples the input neighbors and computes their average gradients, Guided Backpropagation~\cite{springenberg2015striving} provides sharper gradient maps by removing gradients that have negative attributions to the prediction.

-Another series of approaches that utilize the gradients is activation maximization\cite{Nguyen2019}.
+Another series of approaches that utilize the gradients is activation maximization~\cite{Nguyen2019}.
 Instead of explaining individual instances (local explanation), it attempts to discover the ideal input distribution of a given class (global explanation) by optimizing the gradients of the inputs while freezing all parameters of the networks.

-\textit{Local surrogate model-based} methods such as LIME\cite{Ribeiro2016} and KernelShap\cite{Lundberg2017} aim to track the decision boundary around the selected instance by perturbing input instance and feeding them into surrogate linear models that approximate the performance of the original one but are more explainable due to the simplicity and transparency. \textit{Local surrogate model-based} methods are complete black-box methods and thus applicable to arbitrary machine learning models.
-We detail LIME and KernelShap in section \ref{explainLIMEandKS}.
+\textit{Local surrogate model-based} methods such as LIME~\cite{Ribeiro2016} and KernelSHAP~\cite{Lundberg2017} aim to track the decision boundary around the selected instance by perturbing input instances and feeding them into surrogate linear models that approximate the performance of the original one but are more explainable due to the simplicity and transparency.
+This aims to provide a point cloud-applicable explainability approach based on local surrogate model-based methods as they are complete model-independent and applicable to arbitrary machine learning models, which offers users possibilities of more choices.